CBD Oil For Pets

 Those currently using CBD to improve their quality of life may have wondered if they can treat their pets too.
 And why not?
 If CBD can offer so many benefits to humans, why not animals?

-The truth is that pets can also reap the rewards of CBD use aswell.
-Animals like dogs, cats and horses all have the same endocannabinoid system as humans, the system which allows CBD and other cannabinoids to interact with the body.
+The truth is that pets can also reap the rewards of CBD use as well.
+Animals like dogs, cats, and horses all have the same endocannabinoid system as humans, allowing CBD and other cannabinoids to interact with the body.

 What is the Endocannabinoid system?

 Just like humans, the animal members of your family — including dogs, cats, and horses have an endocannabinoid system, a major signaling network that is responsible for influencing a wide range of functions and keeping them in balance.